Grenosaurus/ML-project/README.md

  - I_max -> current of highest power

 # Goal
-The goal of the project is to teach the machine learning model to estimate the maximm efficiency of the solar cell, n_eff, based on the cell's temperature, T_cell.
+The goal of the project is to teach the machine learning model to estimate maximum efficiency of the solar cell, n_eff, based on the cell's temperature, T_cell.